shinglyu/shinglyu.github.io/_drafts/-n-update-aws-security-groups-with-terraform.md

 excerpt_separator: <!--more-->
 ---

 In theory, Terraform is capable of figuring out the dependency between AWS resources and make updates in the correct order.
-However, AWS security group will often become a source of trouble if you don't understand how Terraform handles it.
+However, AWS security groups often become a source of trouble if you don't understand how Terraform handles it.
 If you are having issues modifying the security group because they are used by other resources, here are some ways you can mitigate that.

 <!--more-->
 If we have the following security group: